nexusformat/definitions/manual/source/design.rst

 monochromators, etc.), so that the contents (both fields and/or other groups) comprise the properties of that object.
 NeXus has defined a set of standard objects, or :ref:`base classes <base.class.definitions>`, out of which a NeXus file can be constructed.
-This is each data group is identified by a name and a class.
+Each data group is identified by a name and a class.
 The group class, defines the type of object and the properties that it can contain, whereas the group name defines a unique instance of that class.
 These classes are